THREE LITTLE CHILDREN AND TEN YEARS OF FREELANCING

 In order to be a consistent giver, I have to take from somewhere.
 I have my maps of resources that bring me joy, fulfil me, help me through difficult family situations, and anchor me.
+Self-sourcing is an ability to take care of ourselves and to source our own needs from within.
 One of my resources is my job.
 If it weren't for work, I might be content to just be a ʺmumʺ for many years.
 But I´m not satisfied with this role.
 That's why I work, and that's why I occasionally invest in completely different areas.
 Recently, I have taken up freediving, storytelling, and playing the ukulele...
 There are so many wonderful things to learn.
 And why do I believe that making an investment in yourself is so crucial?
 Because ''a parent without envy is a parent without anger."
 That's what Vladka Bartakova, a psychologist and mother of four, says.
 And she's damn right.

 SMART THINGS FOR KIDS

 In my time as a parent, I've come across a huge number of things, gadgets, and skills for children.
 Parenting marketing is incredibly strong, and it's easy to get overwhelmed.
 Here's a list of things or skills that have helped me on a daily basis—basically, life hacks.

 4.HOW TO PARENT WITHOUT GOING CRAZY

 Over the years, as a mother with a decent generational load, I've read a lot to help me cope, from books like "Respectful Parenting" by Naomi Aldort to books about psychology.
 They all worked to some extent, but it was not until I came across the psychologists Dr. Siggie and Nurtured First.
 They simply explains why children won´t listen at times or how to handle their emotional ups and downs.
 They have a lot of valuable knowledge.